-The MBSS BIBI and FIBI will be calculated for large streams (1:100,000-scale map) using the most up-to-date version of the Coastal Plain BIBI, and site assessments performed.
-At the completion of Round 3 sampling, the County will develop a BIBI for small streams (those not included on the 1:100,000-scale map) using appropriate, small-stream reference conditions.
+The MBSS BIBI and FIBI will be calculated using the most up-to-date version of the Coastal Plain indices, and site assessments performed.
 Physical habitat scores will also be calculated, using the Rapid Bioassessment Protocols (RBPs) for Low Gradient streams and MBSS's Physical Habitat Index (MPHI).
 Geomorphic data will be analyzed within Ohio Department of Natural Resources (ODNR) Reference Reach Survey 4.3L spreadsheets.